The galaxy's most dangerous crime family has a new leader—and he used to be a hero.

 Gideon snapped his head down.

-What he’d missed.
-What had been slithering at the edge of thought.
-Now, undeniable.
+What he’d missed, what had been slithering at the edge of thought, was now undeniable.
 The gargoyles weren’t statues.

 Hundreds of golden eyes lit the dark.
 Crocodiles.
 Four feet long.
 Low-slung muscle and teeth.
-Crawling up the stone with impossible grace.
-Blending with the building.
+They crawled up the stone with impossible grace, blending with the building.
 Hunting.

 They were already on him.